BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

 ### Why Build in Tools Then?

 Your Tools namespace has quota that can be best utilized for your CI (Continuous Integration) and devops workloads.
-Since building an image is apart of the CI pipeline you can run your builds there without impacting the cpu or memory availablity for deployment workloads.
+Since building an image is apart of the CI pipeline you can run your builds there without impacting the cpu or memory availability for deployment workloads.

 1. First create a new imagestream in your deploy project